Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 26: Test: Optimize performance of UI to align with standards. at 2024-11-29 11:25:33
 * Commit 27: Refactor: Improve styling of algorithm to enhance functionality. at 2024-11-29 17:21:03
 * Commit 28: Style: Refactor code in module for faster execution. at 2024-11-29 13:57:42
+* Commit 29: Style: Optimize performance of database for better readability. at 2024-12-03 13:09:18